ascalco/aswebsite/content/projects/case_study_MeatNet.md

 #### (1) A cognitive walkthrough of the interface

-I conducted a cognitive walkthrough of the simulation interface.
 A cognitive walkthrough is a usability evaluation method in which a trained evaluator takes on the role of an inexperienced user and asks a set of questions and works through a series of tasks from their perspective.
 At the end of the walkthrough, several recommendations were handled to the developer about how to improve the interface to maximise usability and learnability by potential users.

 General recommendations were made especially in relation to convention, consistency and clarity.
 For example: